(Photo by RUNSTUDIO/Getty Images)

 Burnout and the stress of the pandemic – including factors such as personal risk, social distancing and financial uncertainty – appeared to diminish physicians' overall work life happiness, with only 49% reporting they were happy in 2020, versus 69% pre-pandemic.
 More than one-third (34%) reported feeling unhappy last year, compared with 19% in 2019.

-Even prior to the pandemic, burnout among healthcare professionals was a widespread public health concern, with some studies reporting burnout for more than 50% of clinicians.
-Aside from staffing, perhaps the factor that could change things the most is the current campaign to get Americans vaccinated.
+Even prior to the pandemic, burnout among healthcare professionals was a pervasive public health concern, with some studies reporting burnout for more than 50% of clinicians.